-Now more than ever before, research is helping to establish approaches and programs that effectively change delinquent behavior, lower recidivism and help young people succeed.
-Rigorously studied evidence-based programs like Multisystemic Therapy and Family Functional Therapy have been found to produce consistently better results than traditional juvenile justice interventions.
-Research supports other programs and services that show promise in improving behavior and emotional functioning but many juvenile justice systems struggle to put these proven and scientifically supported approaches into practice.
-Despite the research on what works to reduce delinquency and improve outcomes for youth, less than 10 percent of youth are afforded evidence-based community services.
+Research is helping to establish approaches and programs that effectively change delinquent behavior, lower recidivism and help young people succeed.
+Evidence-based programs like Multisystemic Therapy and Family Functional Therapy have been found to produce consistently better results than traditional juvenile justice interventions.
+Many juvenile justice systems struggle to implement scientifically supported approaches, however.
+Despite proven effectiveness, less than ten percent of youth are afforded evidence-based community services.

-By supporting innovations known to work, Models for Change helps promote the kinds of services proven to change behavior and improve outcomes for youth.
+Models for Change promoted innovative services proven to change behavior and improve outcomes for youth.

 Initiative tools, research, knowledge, and innovations to promote reform